-Removal and installation of the oil pan
+Removal and installation the oil pan

 1. Facing casing.